ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 --
 ## Further analysis

 Consider we have three factors at play here.
 The datasets, feature selection methods and classifiers.
-The results could me a manifistation of prefrerence to ANN of the datasets or an interaction of datasets and feature selection methods.
+The results could me a manifistation of prefrerence to ANN of the datasets or an interaction between datasets and feature selection methods.

-We ran an Analysis of Variance test to conclude the between which of these factors the interaction is significant in respect to accuracy.
+We ran an Analysis of Variance test to conclude between which of these factors the interaction is significant in respect to accuracy.
 --
-We found that the interaction between classifier and feature selection method indeed has a significant significant effect on what accuracy to expect.
+We found that the interaction between classifier and feature selection method indeed has a significant effect on what accuracy to expect.
 Because of this, we're confident our results are trustworthy.

 With these results proven, Niklas will tell you *what* these results conclude and how to put them into context.
 --